Logo

 White

-The outlined color combinations are the ONLY approved applications for type and backgrounds.
-Note that neutral colors are not approved for type, except White.
+The outlined color combinations are the ONLY approved applications for type and backgrounds on Neutral Brand Backgrounds.
+Note that neutral colors are not approved for type on dark background, except White.

 Color Usage Rules